 ‘You put a photo of the creature on your Instagram?!’ asked Cap.

-‘Of course not,’ said Flush.
+‘Of course not,’ said Flush, with a slight pause before adding.
 ‘I put it on the squad’s Instagram.’

 ‘We have an Instagram account?’
 Cap asked Jean.